epchao/diy-stylus/README.md

 # DIY Stylus Website
-Website for showing off one of the methods to create a diy-stylus.
+Website for showing off one of the methods to creating a diy-stylus.

 ## Progress Bar
 [#________________________] 10%